slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You must play by your rules, funnel your weird stuff to give you some advantage.
 _im bad in following a script_

-The simple mantra, “I know nothing” has helped me so many times in the past seven years.
-I owe any success to those simple three words: I. Know.
-Nothing.

-I sometimes forget that a group of people blazed the trail I’m enjoying and that another group continues to maintain it without any fanfare.
 -->